 What better way to sock money away for retirement than by using funds that aren’t a part of your paycheck anyway?
 You can use the funds to purchase or augment a Roth or traditional IRA, which sequesters your money away for when you’re no longer on the job.
 At that point, you’ll probably be grateful that you had the foresight to save for retirement rather than spend it on something you’d have long since forgotten about.

 You're not the only one who needs to prepare for retirement.
 Your kids can also start to plan now.
 Given the power of compounded interest, starting young is the best approach for well-funded golden years.
-Your child is allowed to contribute up to $5,500 for an IRA as long as she has that much earned income.
-Moreover, you can be the one funding the account as long as she’s the one who earned the money – a win-win for any kid.
+Your children are allowed to contribute up to $6,500 for an IRA in 2023, or $7,000 in 2024, as long as they have that much earned income.
+Moreover, you can be the one funding the account as long as your child is the one who earned the money—a win-win for any kid.

 If you have children or grandchildren, you’d be doing them a huge favor by saving your refund in a college fund for their benefit.
 Setting up a 529 plan can help them afford a higher education in an era where rising costs leave many saddled with massive debt along with the diploma.
 In some cases, you may even be able to pick up a deduction on your state income taxes for your trouble.

 TurboTax Tip: You can use your tax refund to purchase or augment a Roth or traditional IRA for yourself or even for your children (if they have earned income), reducing your taxable income and earning tax-free interest until retirement.

 7. Invest in the stock market